feruzali/smart_mobility_labs/Week 7/README.md

 **Introduction:**

-The Robot Navigation Towards Goal using ROS ActionLib is a system designed for enabling robots to navigate through their environment autonomously to reach a specified goal.
+The Robot Navigation Towards Goal using ROS ActionLib is a system designed to enable robots to navigate through their environment autonomously to reach a specified goal.
 The communication between the client and server is facilitated through the ROS Action Protocol, implemented using ROS Actionlib.
 This system defines three fundamental actions: goal, feedback, and result, establishing a standardized interface for communication.

 **Python Files Description:**